New England Journal of Medicine November 08, 2012

 Population Patients with HER2-positive, unresectable, locally advanced or metastatic breast cancer previously treated with trastuzumab and a taxane.

-Intervention Trastuzumab emtansine (T-DM1) 3.6 mg/kg intravenously every 3 weeks.
+Intervention Trastuzumab emtansine (T-DM1) 3.6 mg/kg IV every 3 weeks.

-Outcome Progression-free survival (by independent review) and overall survival.
+Outcome Progression-free survival (assessed by independent review) and overall survival.

 Study Limitations